devaultcrypto/devault/doc/build-unix.md

         sudo apt-get install g++-7 -y

-Now you will need to either update your default gcc compiler to gcc-7/g++-7 or specify it in your configure like below (when you reach the configure step after running autogen.sh) -
+Now you will need to either update your default gcc compiler to gcc-7/g++-7 or specify them to cmake

-        ./configure CC=gcc-7 CXX=g++-7

 -----------------------------------------